Where have all the leaders gone?

 The former president's message quoting Nelson Mandela has just become the most liked tweet in history.

-Two other former commanders-in-chief, George H.W.
+Two other former commanders in chief, George H.W.
 Bush and George W. Bush, also leveraged the power of their legacies to decry racial discrimination in a clear swipe at Trump in an unusual breach of the normal protocol of the ex-presidents club.
 Neither mentioned Trump by name in their statement.

 Emerging leaders beyond politics